-Last week, I got this email from Robert Hahn, whom I interviewed a couple of months ago on this podcast.
+Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast.
 He wrote:

 Hey Francis!
 I listened to your most recent podcast with Rejoice.
 Afterwards I looked into investing in crypto a bit.
 I was wondering what your thoughts are on platforms for buying and storing the virtual currency.
 I was also interested in Nano (for its more environmentally conscious approach) and Monero (better privacy, but that may be a fault because it makes it a favorite for dark money).
 I'd be curious to hear why you chose Bitcoin...the assumption that widespread adoption will win the race?